 Today’s Post by Joe Farace

-These sites have turned into something other than a meeting place for photographers and models to find each other and work together to create great images for each other’s portfolios.
+Over time these sites have turned into something other than a meeting place for photographers and models to find each other and work together to create great images for each other’s portfolios.
 I think it’s another example of a photographic paradigm shift.
 My experience with these sites over the past several years is that they have turned into a marketplace of models who more interested in the money they can make than the quality of the images that they can produce.
 And who can blame them?
 In the photographic economy we find ourselves in these days, you have to do what you gotta do to make a buck.
 And that goes for the fees these sites charge too because I’m tired of giving these company my money… for nothing.

 If you enjoyed today’s blog post and would like to buy Joe a cup of Earl Grey tea ($2.50), click here.
 And if you do, thanks so much.